 “Federalism” and “restructuring” and related terms are all political jargon.
-This means they are not so easy to understand by non-specialists and are widely understood by assumption, not fact.
+It means they are not so easy to understand by non-specialists and are widely appreciated by assumption, not fact.
 Nigeria is a federal republic that practices federalism on paper but is a unitary state in reality because it lacks the provision of autonomy for subnational or federating units.
 All advanced nations have undergone several phases of restructuring for political, economic or social reasons at different stages in their existence.
 Many Nigerians are oblivious to the fact that the creation of Lower Niger protectorate by the British, the amalgamation of North and South Nigeria, the institution of the four colonial constitutions for Nigeria and ultimately Independence in 1960, where all cases of restructuring.
-Oil appears to be the only reason restructuring or federalism looks strange to some Nigeria.
-I shall now answer the questions raised in response to Restructuring (non-technically): Derivation or Ownership?
+Oil appears to be the only reason restructuring, or federalism looks strange to some in Nigeria.
+I shall now answer the questions raised in response to restructuring (non-technically): Derivation or Ownership?

 On the question of reverting to former systems of the federation, the apparent wisdom behind returning to, say, the twelve states system introduced by Gowon is economic viability.
 Some states in Nigeria cannot sustain themselves economically if, given the full or significant rights of autonomy, they only exist because of oil money and nothing else.
 Each of the t twelve states or the six geopolitical zones are economically viable.
 Those questioning from the United Kingdom often forgets parliamentary constituencies are periodically abolished, merged or created on viability grounds.
 Those questioning from the United States overlooks counties and cities have become bankrupt without federal support.